sn0wyGhost/CEMAR_to_Smartsheet_ETL/README.md

 Data flow summary:
 1. The program extracts every contract the user has access to within their CEMAR account in JSON format via the CEMAR API.
 This JSON data is then transformed into a pandas DataFrame, which is also made available as a CSV file.
 2. In the subsequent data extraction scripts (task orders, etc.), the contracts DataFrame is used to navigate CEMAR using each contract ID.
 3. Each subsequent API call uses this ID to access each contract’s data, extracting the required information in JSON format.
-During this process, each row has a new data point added—the contract ID it relates to—ensuring all data points can later be schema‑mapped.
+During this process, each row has a new data point added — the contract ID it relates to — ensuring all data points can later be schema‑mapped.
 This data is then transformed into a pandas DataFrame and made available as a CSV file.
 4. Once all extraction scripts have completed, the DataFrames are prepared for upload to the identified Smartsheet sheets using the Sheet ID.
 5. The data is transformed into a Smartsheet‑compatible format.
 Transformations include:
     Creation of new row objects